asiermarques/adrgen/README.md

 ### Initializing the project and configuration

+We will use the **init** command specifying where the ADR files will be written.

 ```
 adrgen init "docs/adrs"
 ```

-This creates a structure like this
+This command creates the following structure:

 ```
 your_dir